Java benchmarking article

 Notes:

-2. warning: all the text files in both downloads should be proper text files (that is, use unix '\n' line ends).
+Note: all the text files should be proper text files (that is, use unix '\n' line ends).
 So, if you are a Windows user, you will need a decent text editor to read them (NotePad/WordPad may not cut it; I highly recommend TextPad)

 Please address comments and suggestions concerning this website to ellipticgroupinc@gmail.com